Jakob-98/JS/README.md

 TO DO: Export the made model using JSON and localStorage

 TO DO: replace the 1/2 * rect_width... etc with centre var.

+TO DO: make the 'setcreator' a separate parent class of ProcessStep, or make the processMain a child class of the processstep class to improve code readability/expandability.